PyMoDAQ/PyMoDAQ/docs/src/index.rst

 PyMoDAQ
 =======

-PyMoDAQ is a free and open-source software, officially supported by the CNRS, to perform modular data acquisition with Python.
+PyMoDAQ is a free and open-source software, officially supported by the CNRS, to efficiently setup the acquisition program of your experiment with Python.
 It simplifies the interaction with detector and actuator hardware to go straight to the data acquisition of interest.
 It provides:

 * a graphical interface
 * the synchronization of the connected instruments
 * data saving
-... and many more features!
+* a modular architecture to easily integrate new instruments in your setup ... and many more features!

 .. raw:: html